Keenuts/virtio-gpu-documentation/src/virtio-gpu.md

 [11] (uint32_t) cso // If != 0, will be used as count, and start will be 0.
 ```

+\pagebreak

 ## VIRGL_CCMD_CREATE_OBJECT

 Object creation parameters are higly dependent of the type of objects you create.
 However, the first parameter is always the handle.

-To specify the object type, you need to define the 'otp' field of the header to the desired type.
+To specify the object type, you need to define the '**opt**' field of the header to the desired type.

+\pagebreak

 ### Creating VIRGL_OBJECT_BLEND